MichalZal/React-FooDord/README.md

 ### Its only UI build in React.
 In the future it will be upgraded with typescript next and some others.

-run ```'npm i'``` to install packages and the npm run start to start the applcation.
+run ```npm i``` to install packages and the npm run start to start the applcation.
 Then create Firebase backend and link it into the places where request are sent.